 Note: This SFR requires the TOE to implement the cryptographic primitive for secure messaging with encryption and message authentication code over the transmitted data.
-The key is agreed between the TSF by the Basic Access Control Authentication Mechanism according to the FCS_CKM.1 and FIA_UAU.4 (specified in BSI-CC-PP-0055 [16]).
+The key is agreed between the TSF by the Basic Access Control Authentication Mechanism according to the FCS_CKM.1 and FIA_UAU.4 (specified in BSI-CC-PP-0055 [15]).
 The signature verification is used to verify the card verifiable certificates and the authentication attempt of the terminal creating a digital signature for the TOE challenge.
-The following curves are provided: NIST Curves P-224 and P-256 [26] and Brainpool brainpoolP224r1, brainpoolP256r1 and brainpoolP3204r1 [27].